 A Hollywood star, a fishing boat, money troubles, a zesty private investigator and an alleged escape to Mexico… it sounds like the farfetched plot of some bad 90s action movie, but it’s a true bloody story.
 And on top of that, it happened to Australian royalty, actress Olivia Newton-John, whose partner Patrick McDermott vanished in mysterious circumstances in June 2005.

-We take a deep dive into the case in this week’s episode of PEDESTRIAN.TV‘s unsolved mysteries podcast, All Aussie Mystery Hour.
+We take a deep dive into the case in Season 2, Episode 1 of PEDESTRIAN.TV‘s unsolved mysteries podcast, All Aussie Mystery Hour.
 Even though McDermott was a) American and b) disappeared in America, the Newton-John factor means it’s a case that us Aussies have been fascinated by ever since it happened.

 The Aussie legend and the Korean-born, US-raised cameraman had met on the set of a commercial in 1996 and had an on-off relationship ever since.
 Newton-John once called McDermott “the most romantic person I’ve ever met”, but the couple remained pretty private, only stepping out for a handful of public appearances in the nine years that they were together.